manuelpette/future-yoga/wp-content/plugins/ocean-pro-demos/readme.txt

 === Ocean Pro Demos ===
 Contributors: oceanwp, freemius, apprimit
 Requires at least: 5.6
-Tested up to: 6.0.0
+Tested up to: 6.1
-Stable tag: 1.3.1
+Stable tag: 1.4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Import the OceanWP pro demos, widgets and customizer settings with one click.
+A premium plugin with powerful and complete options for web designers: import OceanWP Full website templates with all pages and styling; Elementor Sections Library templates; and import images and icons from Freepik.
 This plugin requires the [OceanWP](https://oceanwp.org/) theme to be installed.

 == Installation ==